Please click on the test links given below to see more detail, collection instructions, sample reports etc...

 There is also a new type of SIBO test from good-old Cyrex now - Cyrex 22.
 This is very different to the breath test in that it is looking for antibodies to bacterial cytotoxins released in SIBO rather than the gases we produce.
 It also looks for evidence to see if the cytotoxins have caused a leaky gut.
 You can see more info on this sheet here.

 In terms of leaky gut, a lot of the time you can assume it is present because of the case and just treat.
 However, I have found sometimes it can help you find what is causing the leaky gut specifically.
 For example, if an LPS marker comes up on the results for Cyrex Number 2, it is far more likely to be a bacterial infection problem than it is food sensitivity.
 Can help with the detective work.
 More on the Cyrex 2 test here, and please note the sample needs centrifuging!
 I also find it useful as a progress marker, but sometimes prefer the cheaper Biolab PEG test for that.
 If fewer larger molecules are getting through, then you are getting less leaky.
 Nice and simple.
+You can see collection instructions here.
 You might find this blog post useful: Should You Test For A Leaky Gut?

 Helicobacter Pylori is a useful addition to the comprehensive tests above and I have listed a DD CSAP3 with H Pylori for you to make life easier (and slightly cheaper, always good!) and it is included in the GI-MAP for a molecular check.
 Or, it can be done via Doctors' Data H Pylori stool test or Genova's H Pylori Breath Test.
 Both are effective.
 H pylori is the most common gut infection and very linked to acidity (eg. GERD, acid reflux), chronic stomach pain and ulcer problems.
 See also the new GastroPanel below for a more comprehensive test if your issues are stomach rather than bowel based.